jkrogager/VoigtFit/docs/documentation.rst

 .. topic:: Example

-  Suppose that FeII has 5 components defined and the same component structure has been copied to ZnII; However, the zinc lines are much weaker and therefore only 4 components can be constrained for ZnII.
+  Suppose that FeII has 5 components defined and the same component structure has been copied to ZnII; However, the zinc lines are much weaker and therefore only the 4 strongest components can be constrained for ZnII.
 This would be defined as follows:

     | ``component FeII  2.0456  15.5  14.6``